 If you or your loved one has suffered serious brain injury caused by someone else’s negligence, your best course of action is to consult with an experienced Indianapolis brain injury lawyer as soon as possible.
 This type of injury can have devastating, long-term effects for victims and their families.
 The brain injury attorneys at Fountain Law Firm, P.C. can:

 If you or a loved one have suffered a traumatic brain injury, please call us today for a free consultation.
 Indianapolis personal injury attorney Merry Fountain wants to help you deal with these difficult times and recover full compensation for your injury and lasting brain damage.
 She has the experience in settling claims for traumatic brain injury and is dedicated to helping you cope with many of the other problems you are probably facing, including medical bills and insurance issues.

 We will manage your case with personal, compassionate attention while you focus on your recovery.
 There is never a cost to you until you receive your settlement.
-Call Fountain Law Firm today for a FREE personal injury consultation.
+Call Fountain Law Firm today for a FREE personal injury consultation near you.